goblindegook/goblindegook.com/content/post/2026/brand-new-legacy/index.md

 To decode information, you go one rung up the ladder, where knowledge sits.
 Knowledge is about grasping _how_ something functions.
 This includes how information was structured, and how data was gathered in the first place.

-But we’re only halfway into the hierarchy.
+But we’re only halfway up the hierarchy.

 So far we covered the components that Ackoff would say are essential to being _efficient_ --- that is, to do something confidently and correctly.

 These levels are currently well supported by software tooling, with artificial intelligence operating mainly on the knowledge layer.

 Then comes a gap, sometimes even a gulf.
 And that is the distance between knowing how something works and understanding _why_ it works the way it does.
-It’s where you stop following a process and start making decisions.
+It’s where you stop following a map and start charting your own course.

 Together with wisdom, which is the ability to conceptualise how things ought to be, understanding is the other pillar allowing you to be _effective_.
 To go beyond doing a thing right, and start doing the right thing.